 This magenta eyeliner and shadow combo look on January Jones is a total win in our book.
 Here, shadow is blended softly on the eye, and the color comes in ever so slightly in the corners of the eye and underneath the waterline.
 With a soft blush in the same color family and just a touch of gloss, the focus remains on the eyes (and they're totally mesmerizing).
 Use a bright eyeliner to line the top and bottom of the eye, and smudge it with your finger to help blend it out.
 To finish it off, buff some cream blush on the apples of the cheeks, and finish with a light lip gloss.

 This pastel purple lid on Yara Shahidi is the eye moment of our dreams—all color and easy application.
 All you need is one pastel eyeshadow for the lid, a touch of liquid eyeliner, and several coats of mascara.
 Blend your favorite pastel purple all over the lid and crease of the eye.
 Since lighter shades fade the fastest, use an eyeshadow primer for extra staying power.

 A Touch of Orchid

 As if we could expect anything less from Rihanna, this playful look incorporates a stunning orchid lip tied in with an abstract winged eyeliner look with stunning variations of color.
 You don't need to wear as many colors as pictured here, but even two different liner shades can completely transform your look.
-Just coordinate one of your liner shades (orchid) with a coordinating lip to get Rihanna's look.
+Just coordinate one of your shades (orchid) with a coordinating lipstick to get Rihanna's look.